Beodom shares here its experience in doing legal, quality, low-energy apartment buildings in Belgrade.

 Finding out information

-1. A detailed regulation plan exists for the area where is the land
+Yes if a detailed regulation plan exists for the area where is the land

-2. There is no detailed regulation plan for the area where is the land
+No if there is no detailed regulation plan for the area where is the land

 Comment(s) on this article